Spydirwebb/rest-game/README.md

 12/16 - "Create a Character" page is functioning and posting to database 12/16 - Created an environment variable to hold database URL 12/16 - started to work on a delete character function in CharacterDetails.
 Want a popup verification on the original button click, and the delete function to happen after verification.
 Removes character from database
+12/21 - added a delete modal (need to style).
+Delete works on the second click.
+Not sure why